whatbrownies/CambridgeFAQ/README.md

 - Micro Center employees don't know the stock of the trucks the day before.
 Please do not harrass them

 #### 8️⃣ How many graphics cards and processors can I walk out of the store with?
 - 1 item of each category, per customer.
-You cant have multiple cards or multiple processors.
+You can't have multiple cards or multiple processors.
 You decide what you want.
 - Micro Center has the "1 card, per customer, per 30 day" rule.
 Dont bother asking how to bypass this, you'll get muted.
   - "**_I had my friend buy for me_**"/"**_My family member bought it for me!_**"/"**_I used a different address when buying_**" are all types of circumvention and you will banned for this.
-- If you're caught doing this, you'll be banned.

 #### 9️⃣ Can I trust Ricky?
 - Ricky is an enigma.
 He back and revived. ![image](https://user-images.githubusercontent.com/44854412/143808797-167837e3-9a61-4e69-ac94-9a862c202c68.png)